moebiussurfing/ofxGpuMixer/README.md

 # Overview
 **ofxGpuMixer** is an **openFrameworks** addon coded by @jonasfehr.
-This is my personal fork with some minimal modifications to fit my needs.
+This is my personal fork with an example and some minimal modifications to fit my needs.
 Thanks *jonasfehr*!
 https://github.com/jonasfehr/ofxGpuMixer